MABelanger/react-html5-camera-photo/README.md

 - react: >=16.0.0
 - react-dom: >=16.0.0

-## iOS11 WebRTC issue with webkit (chrome, firefox)
+## iOS11 WebRTC issue with webkit (chrome & firefox)
-Apple restricts WebRTC to Safari only so it mean that you can't use the `getUserMedia()` used by the camera with other broser than Safarie like Chrome and Firefox
+Apple restricts WebRTC to **Safari only** so it mean that you can't use the `getUserMedia()` with Firefox and Chrome.
 So `getUserMedia()` is not supported yet, for "security reasons".
-It most probably won't be available before the next major OS release. [ref stackoverflow question](https://stackoverflow.com/questions/45055329/does-webkit-in-ios-11-beta-support-webrtc)
+See [Stackoverflow](https://stackoverflow.com/questions/45055329/does-webkit-in-ios-11-beta-support-webrtc)

 ## LiveDemo